 Workers of all genders shall have the right to establish and join organizations of their own choosing, subject only to the rules of the organization concerned, without previous authorization.
 Factories must respect employee rights to freedom of association; they must not impose any punitive actions against workers in supporting union activities.
 Punitive actions include threatening, fining, suspending or firing workers exercising their right to support union activities.
-Any action that suppresses freedom of association is prohibited to the fullest extent permitted under applicable local law and may be an act expressly identified as illegal in some countries' labor codes.1
+Any action that suppresses freedom of association is prohibited to the fullest extent permitted under applicable local law and may be an act expressly identified as illegal in some countries' labor codes.

 Laws in different countries vary substantially regarding freedom of association.
 Most countries maintain procedural regulations regarding the actions of workers and employers.
 Some countries place substantial restrictions on workers' rights of association.
-The TOE provision on free association neither permits nor requires LS&Co. or its business partners to engage in unlawful activities to protect the rights of association.
+The SCOC provision on free association neither permits nor requires LS&Co. or its business partners to engage in unlawful activities to protect the rights of association.
 Nevertheless, where the right to freedom of association and collective bargaining is restricted under law, the supplier should not hinder any workers from joining or forming associations or pursuing the development of lawful parallel means for independent free association and bargaining.
 Subject to the following:

-- The Factory must have a Freedom of Association (FOA) policy that is effectively and extensively communicated to all workers and management. - Employers may not use intimidation, unreasonable searches, police or military force to obstruct workers' right to freedom of association.
+- The Factory must have a Freedom of Association (FOA) policy that is effectively and extensively communicated to all workers and management. - Employers may not use intimidation, unreasonable searches, police or military force to obstruct workers' right to freedom of association. - Workers' organizations have the right to conduct their activities and elect their representatives without employer interference, such as the presence of factory management or factory designees at organizing meetings.

-1 ILO Freedom of Association and the Right to Organize, 1948; ILO Right to Organize and Collective Bargaining Convention 1949, ILO Collective Bargaining, Convention, 1981 https://is.gd/QU58zV
+ILO Freedom of Association and the Right to Organize, 1948; ILO Right to Organize and Collective Bargaining Convention 1949, ILO Collective Bargaining, Convention, 1981 https://is.gd/QU58zV